Champagne Tastes®

 Braising the Octopus:

 • In a large heavy pot (such as a cast iron Dutch oven), place octopus, wine, peppercorns, lemon cut in half, salt, bay leaves, and garlic.
-Add water until octopus is covered with water by 1" (or try-- it will float).
+Add water until octopus is covered with water by 1" (or try, it will float).

 • In a heavy pan, heat olive oil on medium high heat until oil ripples.
 Sear octopus about 2-3 minutes per side.
-Serve with lemon or orange wedges.

 Notes